Chikayo-k/rate-your-stay/README.md

 **Main technologies used:**

-- HTML - used to create the basic design of the website
+- HTML - Used to create the basic design of the website
-- CSS - used to create the style of the webpages
+- CSS - Used to create the style of the webpages
-- JavaScript - used to add client side features
+- JavaScript - Used to add client side features
-- Python - used to build this project of backend
+- Python - Used to build this project of backend
 - Django - Main framework of  this project
-- Postgres - used as the projects database
+- Postgres - Used as the projects database
 - Heroku - Used to deploy the project
-- Gitpod - used to develop the project
+- Gitpod - Used to develop the project
-- GitHub - used to track the project progress
+- GitHub - Used to track the project progress
-- Bootstrap - frontend framework
+- Bootstrap - Frontend framework

 ## Agile Methodology